samuil4/ES6-HOTP-TOTP/README.md

 * [Fixed] exposing methods to global scope

 ## TO DO
-* Switch from constructor function to plain object calls
 * Better handling of errors

 ## TO DO if requested